IntellectEU/gcp-polygon-supernets/README.md

 sudo apt-get update && sudo apt-get install google-cloud-cli
 ```

-#### Initiate your Google Cloud Account and authoratize access to i
+#### Initiate your Google Cloud Account and authoratize access
 ```bash
 gcloud init
 gcloud auth application-default login
 ```

-Note: Currently configured for GCP Region "europe-west1-b".
+Note: Currently configured for GCP Region `europe-west1-b`.

-Output similar to:
+Output should be similar to:

 ```
 Quota project "mycoolproject" was added to ADC which can be used by Google client libraries for billing and quota.
 Note that some services may still bill the project owning the resource.